 What is Madison Cawthorn's Net Worth and Salary?

-Madison Cawthorn is a conservative American politician who has a net worth of $200 thousand.
+Madison Cawthorn is a conservative American politician who has a net worth of $200,000.
 Madison Cawthorn is best known for serving one term as a U.S. representative for North Carolina's 11th congressional district.
 When elected, he became the third-youngest member of the House of Representatives in U.S. history.
 He lost a re-election primary bid in May 2022.

 Early Life

 In 2014, when Cawthorn was 18, he was riding in his friend's car while on a spring break trip to Florida.
-His friend, Bradley Ledford, fell asleep at the wheel and the car crashed into a concrete barrier while Cawhorn's feet were on the dashboard.
+His friend, Bradley Ledford, fell asleep at the wheel, and the car crashed into a concrete barrier while Cawhorn's feet were on the dashboard.
 Cawthorn was left paralyzed from the waist down and now uses a wheelchair.
 Following the accident, Cawthorn received a settlement from the insurance company.

 Prior to the accident, U.S. Representative Mark Meadows had nominated Cawthorn to the United States Naval Academy.
 However, his application was rejected.
 Cawthorn later made false statements about how the accident he was involved in had derailed his plans to attend the Naval Academy.
 Such statements were corrected during a 2017 deposition in which Cawthorn admitted he had been rejected prior to the accident.